paulplant/xdrip4ios_docs/docs/connect/cgm.md

 <img src="../DexSN.png" style="zoom:50%;" />

-Once you have entered your Transmitter ID, you will see a message asking you to keep xDrip4iOS open whilst the transmitter is found and a bluetooth connection is made.
+Once you have entered your Transmitter ID, you will see a message asking you to keep xDrip4iOS open whilst the transmitter is found and a Bluetooth connection is made.
 Just leave your iPhone on the table and have a coffee.
 DO NOT play Roblox, watch Netflix or listen to Spotify.
 Put the phone down without touching it and stay close to it.

 <img src="../Scanning.png" style="zoom:50%;" />